 Check which version of Excel you are using.
 There are known problems with Excel 2013 and Excel 2016, which cause problems with other spreadsheet models (not just Thembisa).
 If you attempt to run the model in Excel 2013 or 2016, the model will run very slowly, and the runtime error messages appear to occur randomly (i.e. sometimes they will appear and sometimes they won't).
 If you encounter problems, try to run the model again.
-Even if the model appears to run fine, please check that the results you get are consistent with the published outputs in the ProvOutput file.
+Even if the model appears to run fine, please check that the results you get are roughly consistent with the published outputs in the ProvOutput file (bearing in mind that the ProvOutput file is generated using the C++ version of the Thembisa model, which is not identical to the Excel version).